Chimpanzee: Intelligence

 Great apes show laughter-like vocalisations in response to physical contact, such as wrestling, play chasing, or tickling.
 This is documented in wild and captive chimpanzees.
 Chimpanzee laughter is not readily recognisable to humans as such, because it is generated by alternating inhalations and exhalations that sound more like breathing and panting.
 Instances in which nonhuman primates have expressed joy have been reported.
 Humans and chimpanzees share similar ticklish areas of the body, such as the armpits and belly.
 The enjoyment of tickling in chimpanzees does not diminish with age.

+A 2022 study reported that chimpanzees crushed and applied insects to their own wounds and the wounds of other chimpanzees.
 Chimpanzees have displayed different behaviours in response to a dying or dead group member.
 When witnessing a sudden death, the other group members act in frenzy, with vocalisations, aggressive displays, and touching of the corpse.
 In one case chimpanzees cared for a dying elder, then attended and cleaned the corpse.
 Afterward, they avoided the spot where the elder died and behaved in a more subdued manner.
 Mothers have been reported to carry around and groom their dead infants for several days.

 Experimenters now and then witness behaviour that cannot be readily reconciled with chimpanzee intelligence or theory of mind.
 Wolfgang Köhler, for instance, reported insightful behaviour in chimpanzees, but he likewise often observed that they experienced "special difficulty" in solving simple problems.
 Researchers also reported that, when faced with a choice between two persons, chimpanzees were just as likely to beg food from a person who could see the begging gesture as from a person who could not, thereby raising the possibility that chimpanzees lack theory of mind.
+By contrast, Hare, Call, and Tomasello found that subordinate chimpanzees were able to use the knowledge state of dominant rival chimpanzees to determine which container of hidden food they approached.